The Best Cancun to Tulum shuttle Options

 Going to Tulum for a special occasion?

 If your vacation in Tulum is for a special occasion, you might want to take a VIP car service in a Suburban or similar type of vehicle.
-You might like to take a limo from the Cancun Airport to your hotel.
+This can transfer up to 6 people.
 This same company offers these as well and they come well recommended.
+The luxury transfers are done in a Suburban or similar (Sienna, Yukon, Explorer, Expedition).
+There are however options for a second vehicle for luggage if you have more than 6 people with luggage.

 We hate to see tourist arrive and have to negotiate with a taxi driver at the airport.
 Pesos amounts and dollar amounts get punched into a calculator and most people wind up overpaying for the service because they just want to get to the hotel.
 It is so much better to have your shuttle all arranged so all you have to do is walk out the door of the airport and meet your driver who is waiting.